The version should get a status archived like projects

 Or the option to define additional custom version states for the administrator.

-#8 Updated by Wim DePreter over 1 year ago
+#8 Updated by Wim DePreter almost 2 years ago

 - File version_status_archived.patch added